kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ### Install Gitlab Runner

-For this setup to work we will need our runner to run inside of our cluster and have enough access rights to actually spin-up pods and services in our cluster.
+To be able to deploy into our cluster from Gitlab CI we will need our runner to run inside of our cluster and have enough access rights to actually spin-up pods and services in our cluster.
 So we'll install that using helm as well.
 Gitlab has an install script from their interface, but that doesn't provide you with customisation options that we'll need for our use case.

 Create the following file in your kubernetes dir: `gitlab-runner-values.yml` and add this content: